Zebrafish: Feeding

-Zebrafish are omnivorous, primarily eating zooplankton, phytoplankton, insects and insect larvae, although they can eat a variety of other foods, such as worms and small crustaceans, if their preferred food sources are not readily available.

-In research, adult zebrafish are often fed with brine shrimp, or paramecia.
+Zebrafish feeding practices vary significantly across different developmental stages, reflecting their changing nutritional needs.
+For newly hatched larvae, which begin feeding at approximately 5 days post-fertilization (dpf), small live prey such as Paramecium or rotifers are commonly used until they reach 9–15 dpf.
+This early diet is crucial for their growth and survival, as these small organisms provide essential nutrients.
+As the larvae develop, from 15 dpf onwards, they are typically transitioned to a diet that includes brine shrimp nauplii and dry feeds, which are more nutritionally balanced and easier to manage in laboratory settings.
+For larvae aged 25 dpf, feeding rates can range from 50% to 300% of their body weight (BW) per day, depending on their size and growth requirements.
+As zebrafish grow into juveniles (30–90 dpf), the recommended feeding rate decreases to about 6–8% of their BW per day, with a focus on high-quality dry feeds that meet their protein and energy needs.
+Upon reaching adulthood (over 90 dpf), zebrafish typically require a feeding rate of around 5% of their BW per day.
+Throughout these stages, it is essential to adjust the particle size of the feed: less than 100 μm for newly hatched larvae, 100–200 μm for those between 16 and 30 dpf, and larger particles for juveniles and adults.
+This structured approach to feeding not only supports optimal growth and health but also enhances the reliability of experimental outcomes in research settings.

 In the aquarium

 Zebrafish are hardy fish and considered good for beginner aquarists.
 Their enduring popularity can be attributed to their playful disposition, as well as their rapid breeding, aesthetics, cheap price and broad availability.
 They also do well in schools or shoals of six or more, and interact well with other fish species in the aquarium.
 However, they are susceptible to Oodinium or velvet disease, microsporidia (Pseudoloma neurophilia), and Mycobacterium species.
 Given the opportunity, adults eat hatchlings, which may be protected by separating the two groups with a net, breeding box or separate tank.

 In captivity, zebrafish live approximately forty-two months.
 Some captive zebrafish can develop a curved spine.

 The zebra danio was also used to make genetically modified fish and were the first species to be sold as GloFish (fluorescent colored fish).